gkdey17cse/CustomShell-C/README.md

 # Custom Shell Implementation

 This is a simple shell implementation in C created as part of an assignment.
-The shell supports basic commends like `cd`, `help`, input/output redirection, and some custom commends (`add`, `mul`, `factorial`) that are executed from user-defined executable files.
+The shell supports basic commends like `cd`, `help`, input/output redirection, and some custom commends (`add`, `mul`, `factorial`,`strrev` etc.. ) that are executed from user-defined executable files.
+N.B : To execute any user defined command you need to keep command.c file in a subdirectory named 'ExecutableFiles' and add the program name at customCommend[] character array of convertCMD() function

 ---